On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-In this subsection, we will define the notion of a motive with compact support for smooth algebraic stacks.
+In this subsection, we will define the notion of a motive with compact support for smooth algebraic stacks with affine stabilizers over a field $k$.
 The definition is very similar to Totaro's construction for quotient stacks using approximation by vector bundles \cite{TotaroChow}, except that since we cannot approximate non-quotient stacks by algebraic spaces, we are forced to work with homotopy limits.
+We will use use the definition of dimension for algebraic stacks as in \cite[Tag \spref{0AFL}]{stacks-project}